blox-eng/blox.bg/content/pages/index.md

         textAlign: center
     type: FeaturedItemsSection
   - title:
-      text: Ready to see your dream in person?
+      text: Ready to meet your dream in person?
       color: text-dark
       type: TitleBlock
-    subtitle: We know we are
+    subtitle: We sure are
     text: >
       Yesterday was the best day to start.
 Today is the second best.
 No more procrastinating.
 Build your dream now!
 Our team will help you get started!